r6a/r6a/README.md

 ## About me
 <p> Welcome to my profile!
 I'm James, a Technical Recruiter turned part-time coder and full-time learner.
 Previously helped scale teams @Booking.com and @Uber, and recently completed a full-stack bootcamp @Le Wagon.
 Thanks for stopping by - let's connect! </p>

-🔭 My current focus is building a portfolio to showcase my skills
+🔭 Passionate about bringing ideas to life

 🌱 I’m currently learning React